-Someone who has been determined eligible for MAPP can establish an Independence Account after MAPP eligibility has been confirmed.
+MAPP members can establish one or more Independence Accounts.
 These accounts are an exempt asset.
-There is no limit to the number of accounts and no restriction on what the money can be used for.
-The accounts are for the member to deposit earned and unearned income into.
-They cannot be used for the member to deposit other assets, such as an inheritance.
+There is no limit to the number of Independence Accounts a MAPP member may have and no restriction on what the money can be used for.